Team

 Archivist

 Since 2016, Jonathan Burr has worked on a variety of collections in al Mawrid’s Akkasah Photography Archive, including the digitization of the Samir Farid collection, a collection of negatives created on the sets of Egyptian films from throughout the 20th century.
 His professional interests lie primarily in digitization and online access to digital research materials, especially endangered archives that have become inaccessible, overlooked, or are in immediate danger of physical deterioration.
-Jonathan holds a BA in American Studies from the University of Maryland College Park and is currently studying for a master’s degree in Archives and Records Management at the University of Dundee.
+Jonathan holds a BA in American Studies from the University of Maryland College Park and a master’s degree in Archives and Records Management at the University of Dundee.

 Ibrahim Mohamed Ali